ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

 Set up directories/paths and extra packages in Cygwin
 -----------------------------------------------------

-#. open and then close the "Cygwin64 Terminal" application from the desktop or start menu icon.
-This creates initialisation files for the user in the Cygwin home directory.
+#. open and then close the "Cygwin Terminal" application from the desktop or start menu icon.
+This creates initialization files for the user in the Cygwin home directory.

-#. open the "Cygwin64 Terminal" application from the desktop or start menu icon.
+#. open the "Cygwin Terminal" application from the desktop or start menu icon.
 Enter the following command to set Python 3.6 to be the default Python and then install additional Python packages:

 ::